Gravity's Rainbow induces Topology Change: Summary and discussion

 \section{Summary and discussion}

 In this paper we have studied the problem of topology change induced by vacuum fluctuations on a fixed background.
 The calculation has been realized computing the graviton one-loop contribution in a semi-classical approach.
 The method is based on a variational approach with Gaussian trial wave functionals which is closely related to the Feynman path integral approach.
 From this point of view, our result is not in contrast with the Hawking conjecture forbidding a topology change.
 It is interesting to note that the usual UV divergences are kept under control using a distortion of the usual gravitational background metric known as Gravity's Rainbow which activates at Planck's scale where it is supposed that the structure of spacetime begins to become foamy.
 In practice, the energy density of the graviton one-loop contribution, or equivalently the background spacetime, is let to evolve, and consequently the classical energy is determined.
 More specifically, the background metric is fixed to be Minkowskian in the equation governing the quantum fluctuations, which behaves essentially as a backreaction equation, and the quantum fluctuations are let to evolve.
 The classical energy, which depends on the evolved metric functions, is then evaluated.
 Analysing this procedure, a natural UV cutoff is obtained, which forbids the presence of an interior spacetime region, and may result in a multipy-connected spacetime.
+Note that one could interpret the UV cutoff as a failure of the WKB approximation because the interior region becomes imaginary.
+However this appear only in examples II and III, where the Rainbow's functions do not quickly eliminate the divergent behavior as the example I shows.
+It is important also to remark that the validity range of the WKB approximation is in the high energy sector which is well satisfied by the trans-planckian regime which we are probing.
+However, let us assume that one must include the interior region producing an imaginary contribution.
+From the imposition that $b\left( r\right) $ must be real, this imaginary contribution is automatically cut off.
+Moreover, let us suppose that the Gravity's Rainbow argument does not apply to this case, then to have finite results one could impose a UV cutoff by hand in Eq. $\left( \ref{LoG1}\right) $ to have finite results.
+This UV cutoff simply becomes

+which means that one cannot impose the Minkowski space as a reference space and therefore there is no a topology change.
+However Gravity's Rainbow allows to consider $\Lambda_{UV}\rightarrow\infty$.
+This means that the previous inequality simply reduces to $r\geq0$, namely Minkowski space.
 Thus, in the context of Gravity's Rainbow, this process may be interpreted as a change in topology, and consequently results in the presence of a Planckian wormhole.